List of Marvel Comics characters: S: Eric Schwinner

-Eric Schwinner is a human scientist at GARID (Galannan Alternative Research for Immunization Development).
+Eric Schwinner is a scientist at GARID (Galannan Alternative Research for Immunization Development).
 He first appeared in Amazing Fantasy #15 (August 1962).
 Schwinner ran the public demonstration that led to Peter Parker being bit by a radioactive spider.
 He works with Peter in the lab to understand the radioactive spiders, as well as to defeat Tendril, an escaped patient with mutated powers.